-In many case of Perinatal depression, the mother feels an enormous amount of guilt for feeling anything less than over the moon and ready to embrace motherhood with open arms.The reality however is that many women are affected by Perinatal depression and this can severely impact not only on the mothers mental health,but as research shows more and more clearly, also the babies mental health, even before birth and later on the babies healthy attachment.
+In many case of perinatal depression, the mother feels an enormous amount of guilt for feeling anything less than over the moon and ready to embrace motherhood with open arms.The reality however is that many women are affected in the antenatal and /or postnatal period and this can severely impact not only on the mothers mental health,but as research shows more and more clearly, also the babies mental health, even before birth and later on the babies healthy attachment.

 It can be hugely beneficial for the mother to receive support before, during and after the critical period, which will in turn positively impact not only on her own ability to enjoy parenthood, but also bond with her baby more easily and strengthen her bond with the father during the transition to parenthood / renewed parenthood.
 This can be important whether both parents are still in a relationship or not.

-For some mothers pregnancy or the period just after birth may be further complicated by finding out that their child has a disability, which can additionally impact on the bonding experience with the baby and increase the likelihood of depression in the mother.
+For some mothers and fathers pregnancy or the period just after birth may be further complicated by finding out that their child has a disability, which can additionally impact on the bonding experience with the baby and increase the likelihood of mental ill health in the mother.
 Some mothers may then fear being judged if they admit to these feelings, as if that would somehow mean they don’t love their baby as much simply because of their special needs.
 In truth however, some children with special needs may require more time to bond and attach securely.

-Constanze has personally experienced Postnatal Depression after the birth of her severely disabled son Daniel.
-Following his death she gave birth to another son and experienced Antenatal Depression during his pregnancy.
-She has an enormous amount of compassion for mothers and fathers who are battling with any mental health issue during times of increased parenting pressure and knows from personal experience just how big a difference counselling can make.
+Constanze offers counselling sessions at her Greenwich practise and has herself experienced perinatal depression after the birth of her severely disabled son Daniel.
+She has an enormous amount of compassion for mothers and fathers who are battling with any mental health issue during times of increased parenting pressure especially in the prenatal period and knows from personal experience just how big a difference counselling can make.